 Bedard Medical Supplies has a long history of helping patients manage their diabetes.
 We offer CGM systems from every major brand.
-Our knowledgeable staff will help you get started and will work directly with your insurance so you don’t have to.
+Our knowledgeable staff will help you get started and will work directly with your insurance company.

 Fill out the form to see if you may qualify for a CGM system.
 If you would rather call us at 207-784-3700 we have experts ready to assist you!
-We also carry diabetic pumps, supplies and shoes.
+We also carry diabetic pumps and supplies, testing supplies, diabetic shoes and inserts, and the InPen smart insulin pen.

 How Does Continuous Glucose Monitoring Work?

 Continuous glucose monitoring, or popularly known as CGM, is a way to track your glucose levels digitally.
 A small sensor is attached to your body which pulls your glucose levels and wirelessly transmits your glucose levels to a reader or smart device.